priyankayadav-911/Opentelemetry-project/README.md

                           Exception messages
                           Stack traces

                 So if you click on a red span in Jaeger, you can see what the error actually was, while Grafana just shows the count of errors.

          Think of it like this:
-        Tool	Shows

                 Grafana	Metrics (counts, rates, trends)
                 Prometheus	Scraped metrics (numbers)
                 Jaeger	Traces (actual operations & errors)

 # **Workflow in this setup:**